 2. Mentors can provide constructive criticism

-My academic writing skills have skyrocketed in the past year due to the constant feedback I have received from professors and research supervisors.
+A mentor can help you improve your skills by providing helpful feedback.
+My academic writing skills have skyrocketed due to the feedback I receive from professors and research supervisors.

 3. Mentors encourage you to take risks